lucdotdev/lucdotdev/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Priorite-Sante, tukio and uzabintu
-- 🌱 I’m currently learning Flutter, Dart, Java, react ...
+- 🌱 I’m currently learning c, c++, go, Flutter, Dart, Java, kotlin and AI ...
 - 👯 I’m looking to collaborate on hover_ussd
 - 🤔 I’m looking for help with hover_ussd
 - 💬 Ask me about Flutter